f5devcentral/f5-big-iq-lab/docs/class4/module4/lab2.rst

 8. Login with **David**  and go **System > BIG-IQ HA > BIG-IQ HA Settings** and promote the Standby Device.
 The pop-up will ask: *Promote Standby Device to Active?* Click **OK**.

-9. Repeat step 7.
+9.Repeat step 7.

 Before finishing this lab, there is one task to do.
 If you are done testing BIG-IQ HA, stop BIG-IQ CM Secondary to avoid additional costs.
 You might want to switch the active BIG-IQ before stopping the secondary… (or stop BIG-IQ primary in lab environment and skip the next steps)

-10. Go to BIG-IQ CM Secondary ``https\:\/\/10.1.1.9`` and then: **Systems > BIG-IQ HA > BIG-IQ HA Settings**.
+10. Go to BIG-IQ CM Secondary ``https://10.1.1.9`` and then: **Systems > BIG-IQ HA > BIG-IQ HA Settings**.

 11. Promote the standby device bigiq1cm.example.com, at the pop-up click **OK**.

-12. Refresh the Browser window and wait (takes ~5min) until the BIG-IQ failover IP gets redirected to BIG-IQ CM (10.1.1.4) and check if it has become the primary unit.

-13. Stop BIG-IQ CM Secondary in lab environment.
+12. Stop BIG-IQ CM Secondary in lab environment.